How Data Augmentation affects Optimization for Linear Regression: Time-varying Monro-Robbins for linear models under augmentation

-In this section we state a rigorous result, Theorem \ref{thm:mr-main}, giving sufficient conditions on the learning rate $\eta_t$ and distributions of the augmented matrices $X_t,Y_t$ under which augmented gradient descent converges.
-In analogy with the case of Gaussian noise, \eqref{eq:aug-update} shows $W_{t+1}-W_t$ is contained in the column span of the Hessian $X_tX_t^{\cT}$ of the augmented loss and almost surely belongs to the subspace
+where $\E[X_t X_t^\cT]^+$ denotes the Moore-Penrose pseudo-inverse (see Figure \ref{fig:opt}).
+In this section we state a rigorous result, Theorem \ref{thm:mr-main}, giving sufficient conditions on the learning rate $\eta_t$ and distributions of the augmented matrices $X_t, Y_t$ under which augmented gradient descent converges.
+To state it, note that \eqref{eq:aug-update} implies that each row of $W_{t + 1} - W_t$ is contained in the column span of the Hessian $X_tX_t^{\cT}$ of the augmented loss and therefore almost surely belongs to the subspace

+as illustrated in Figure \ref{fig:opt}.
+The reason is that, in the orthogonal complement to $V_{\parallel}$, the augmented loss $\cL(W;\mathcal D_t)$ has zero gradient with probability $1$.
+To ease notation, we assume that $V_{\parallel}$ is independent of $t$.
+This assumption holds for additive Gaussian noise, random projection, MixUp, SGD, and their combinations.
+It is not necessary in general, however, and we refer the interested reader to Remark \ref{rem:v-par} in the Appendix for how to treat the general case.